AymanEldawy/mateistate-client-vite-v2/explain.md

   1. `lessorColumns` for table columns we use library called `tanstack react table` and take copy form `v1` from file `columns-structure.js` in the file you can search about e.g. `lessor`
   2. `lessorValidationSchema` for schema validation for form we use `zod`
   3. `lessorHelpers` optional if you need more logic
+  4. `lessorSteps` optional if the form is multi steps
 --------